It’s a vicious circle – you want to launch your own business to start making money, but it seems to cost a large amount of money to start a business.

 Remember not to spend too much on these little “thank yous” – or a large chunk of the cash will already be gone.

 8. Find a Tenant

-If you need to raise some cash to support the development of your business, you might decide to let out a room in your property.
-Whether you do this via AirBnb or draw up a more long-term, official arrangement depends on your preferences.
+If you need to raise some cash to support the development of your business, you might decide to let out a room on your property.
+Whether you do this via Airbnb or draw up a more long-term, official arrangement depends on your preferences.

 If you rent but don’t own, talk to your landlord about the rules surrounding subletting.

 The same goes for owning or renting a workshop or office space – could you share it with someone else for a little money?